Bhaskers-Blu-Org1/serverless-functions-nodejs/README.md

     </a>
 </p>

 Use the button above to deploy this same application to IBM Cloud.
-This option will create a deployment pipeline, complete with a hosted Git lab project and devops toolchain.
+This option will create a deployment pipeline, complete with a hosted Git lab project and DevOps toolchain.
 [IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development and deployment to IBM Cloud Functions.

 ### Deploying Manually